-- 2,115 individual students in grades 3-8 received tutoring services; 38% were tutored in both fall 2022 and spring 2023; - 68% of these students are from low-income families; - 649 trained tutors provided over 57,700 tutoring sessions in reading and/or math; and - 58 school districts and 133 school sites were partners in the ITI.
+- 68% of these students tutored in fall and 73% of these students tutored in spring were from low-income families; - 649 trained tutors provided over 57,700 tutoring sessions in reading and/or math; and - 58 school districts and 133 school sites were partners in the ITI.

-Initial results for AY22-23 indicate that over 70% of tutored students for whom district partners reported local assessment data had expected, or more than expected growth, in reading and math between fall 2022 and spring 2023.
+Updated results for AY23 indicate that across multiple data sources, tutored students made more consistent growth over time in both reading and math than those who were not tutored between fall 2022 and spring 2023.
+These results are consistent across both local and state assessments.
+Impacts of tutoring were even greater in math for students receiving special education services and those who are English Language Learners (ELL).
 Students tutored in reading were further assessed using a tool to evaluate their reading engagement and motivation.
-From fall 2022 to spring 2023 students demonstrated increased certainty that they could independently sound out difficult words, read difficult books, and felt their skills were more comparable to their peers.
-Students also noted increased persistence in reading.
-These beliefs are important cognitive components of reading comprehension and lead to increased reading achievement overtime.
+From fall 2022 to spring 2023 students indicated increased certainty that they could independently sound out difficult words, read difficult books, and felt their skills were more comparable to their peers.
+Students also noted increased persistence in reading and an overall increase in motivation to read.
+These beliefs are important cognitive components of reading comprehension, leading to increased reading achievement.

 At the end of each tutoring session students were asked to complete a brief evaluation.
-Across AY22-23, students consistently reported high confidence in understanding the material, enjoyment, and learning at rates of approximately 90% or better.
-These end-of-session ratings by tutored students improved in each category from fall 2022 to spring 2023.
+Across AY23, students consistently reported high confidence in understanding the material, enjoyment, and learning at rates of about 90% or better.
+The ratings on self-evaluations improved in each measured category for tutored students from fall 2022 to spring 2023.

-Tutors were surveyed at the beginning and end of the spring 2023 semester about self-efficacy in their work.
+Tutors were surveyed about how self-efficacious they felt about tutoring at the beginning and end of the spring 2023 semester.
 Self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
 Tutors responded to questions about their ability to engage students, ask good questions, provide multiple explanations, and assess student learning.
-Results indicate that tutor sense of self-efficacy grew for these and all items on the self-efficacy instrument.
+Results indicate that the tutor's sense of self-efficacy grew for all items on the self-efficacy instrument, including those listed above.

-Tutors were trained on the features of high-impact tutoring and asked to self-report their use of the elements of high-impact tutoring after each session.
-Staff at each of the institutional partners conducted in-person observations of tutors at tutoring sites to conduct additional checks for fidelity to the program, as well as identify areas where tutors might need additional support.
-Across elements of high-impact tutoring, there was general alignment between tutors' self-reported fidelity to the program and the behaviors observed by institutional partners.
+Among other items, tutors were trained on the features of high-impact tutoring and asked to self-report their use of the elements of high-impact tutoring after each session.
+Staff at each institutional partner performed in-person observations of tutors at tutoring sites to conduct additional checks for fidelity to the program and identified areas where tutors might need additional support.
+Across elements of high-impact tutoring, there was a general alignment between tutors' self-reported fidelity to the program and the behaviors observed by institutional partners.

-Additionally, just as students were asked to briefly reflect on each session, tutors also were asked to complete an exit survey.
+Additionally, just as students were asked to reflect on each session briefly, tutors were asked to complete an exit survey.
 Approximately 90% of tutors across fall 2022 and spring 2023 reported that the tutoring sessions went well, and that they enjoyed the session.
-There was growth from fall 2022 to spring 2023 in the percentage of tutors reporting positive student engagement and learning.
+There was positive growth from fall 2022 to spring 2023 in the percentage of tutors reporting positive student engagement and learning.